UDAYJUTTU/Scarpy_Data_to_bigquery/README.md

 Environments
-Before we start I necessary to download few packages in python
+Before we start Its necessary to download few packages in python

 bs4 (Beautiful Soup)